taustation-fan/taustation-fan.github.io/README.md

 and lower success rates for tests against the physical stats, and moving to a different area of the station reduces the physical stats.

-If you are at 100% encumbered, you will be losing 10% of each of the physical stats with every move to the different area of the station.
+Depending on your level of encumbrance, you can lose up to 10% of each physical stats with every move to the different area of the station.
 If one of your physical stats reaches 0 because of encumbrance, you will lose consciousness and be taken to Sick Bay (or simply become unconscious),